MatheusJCastro/meafs/docs/installation.rst

 Python
 ++++++

-Go to `Python Windows Releases <https://www.python.org/downloads/windows/>`_ and download an stable release by clicking on it and downloading the *Windows installer (64-bit) Recommended*.
-After downloading, exectue the files and follow the installation process.
+Go to `Python Windows Releases <https://www.python.org/downloads/windows/>`_ and download a stable release by clicking on it and downloading the *Windows installer (64-bit) Recommended*.
+After downloading, execute the files and follow the installation process.

 - Add the Python folder to the path.
-    - Open the menu and search for *path*, click in *Edit the system environment variables*, at the bottom right click in *Environment Variables...*, in the tab *System variables* (attention: not the *User variables for Username*), look for the variable *Path* and click on *Edit*.
+    - Open the menu and search for *path*, click *Edit the system environment variables*, at the bottom right click *Environment Variables...*, in the tab *System variables* (attention: not the *User variables for Username*), look for the variable *Path* and click *Edit*.
 Add two new lines:
         - ``C:\Users\USERNAME\AppData\Local\Programs\Python\Python311``
         - ``C:\Users\USERNAME\AppData\Local\Programs\Python\Python311\Scripts``
         - Change ``USERNAME`` with your username and ``Python311`` to the actual version that you installed.